geoffreylitt/wildcard-onward-paper/paper.md

 additional data not shown in the UI, enabling us to do things like sort grocery items by category.

-# Key themes {#sec:themes}

-Here we discuss some themes that we've explored with this work, which go beyond our specific approach and address broader issues in software customization.
+# Vision {#sec:visions}

+- Wildcard just one instance of a broader data-driven customization
+  - particular view: table
+  - particular context: web
+- here we share some of the underlying ideas. go beyond Wildcard, room to grow

 ## Customization by direct manipulation {#sec:dm}